-- Stand your right side toward the machine about two feet from the machine.
-Grab the handle and open feet to a stable and wide stance.
+- Stand your left side toward the machine, about two feet from it.
+Grab the handle and open your feet to a stable and wide stance.

-- Exhale, pull abs to spine, and rotate torso to pull cable down to the outside of your left knee while simultaneously bending it.
-Imagine you're swinging an axe across your body.
+- Exhale, pull abs to spine, and rotate torso to pull cable down to the outside of your right knee while simultaneously bending it.
+Imagine you're swinging an ax across your body.